Projective space: Subspace

-be the canonical map that maps a nonzero vector v to its equivalence class, which is the vector line containing v with the zero vector removed.
+be the canonical map that maps a nonzero vector v to its equivalence class, which is the vector line containing v.

 Every linear subspace W of V is a union of lines.
 It follows that p(W) is a projective space, which can be identified with P(W).

 A projective subspace is thus a projective space that is obtained by restricting to a linear subspace the equivalence relation that defines P(V).

 If p(v) and p(w) are two different points of P(V), the vectors v and w are linearly independent.
 It follows that: